cmd-stream/cmd-stream-go/README.md

 command size.

 Please note that even with this feature, the server must protect itself from receiving too large commands.
-This can be done while decoding a command - the server codec's `Decode()` method may return an error, which will close the connection to the client.
+This can be achieved during the command decoding process - the server codec's `Decode()` method may return an error, which will close the connection to the client.

 # How To Use
-All you need to do is implement the Command pattern and codecs - one for the client and one for the server:
+All you need to do is implement the Command pattern and codecs (one for the client and one for the server):
 1. First of all define the Receiver.
 In this case it will be a `Calculator` with two methods `Add()` and `Sub()`:
 ```go